Free Shipping at $40✈️ | Free Gift at $60

 Why Go Gluten-Free?

-Removing gluten from the diet is necessary for people with certain health conditions, like:
+Removing gluten from the diet is necessary for people with certain health conditions:

 Celiac disease is an immune reaction to eating gluten.
 When gluten is consumed, it triggers an immune response in the small intestine.
 Over time, this reaction damages the small intestine's lining and prevents it from absorbing some nutrients (called malabsorption).
 The intestinal damage then can cause diarrhea, fatigue, weight loss, bloating, and anemia, and that can lead to serious complications.
 (That does not sound good at all.)